larq/docs/docs/compute-engine/build.md

 ### 2. Install Bazelisk

 [Bazel](https://bazel.build/) is the primary build system for LCE.
-However, to avoid Bazel compatibility issues, we recommend to use [Bazelisk](https://github.com/bazelbuild/bazelisk).
+However, to avoid Bazel compatibility issues, you need to use [Bazelisk](https://github.com/bazelbuild/bazelisk) as a launcher for Bazel.
 To install Bazelisk on Linux, run the following two commands (replace `v1.2.1` with your preferred
 [bazelisk version](https://github.com/bazelbuild/bazelisk/releases)):